 3. Policies and Procedures

-4. Protecting the pharmacist performing the final check
+4. Protect the pharmacist performing the final check

 I recommend purchasing some labeled Ziploc bags to put the vial in after it is filled (bags that are printed with "hazardous" or "chemo" on them in bright yellow are ideal).
 That way when the medication makes its way through the workflow a pharmacist won't get exposed accidentally while performing the final quality check on the medication, and the vial won't be able to contaminate the bin or other surfaces.